dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-data-classifier.md

 ### Scope

-In this exercise, we three custom data classifiers to scan files for each of the sensitivity levels.
-These rules should generate data finding if such a file is detected.
+In this exercise, we create three custom data classifiers to scan files for each sensitivity level.
+These rules generate data finding on the resource where such a file is detected.
-The tasks to perform are as follows:
+The task flow is as follows:
 * First, we define the three data match rules.
-* Second, we rescan a bucket resource to see if our rules fire on any of its contents.
+* Second, we rescan the bucket resource to see if our rules fire on any of its contents.
 * Last, we verify our rules by reviewing the finding results.

 ### Expected Outcomes